FASB crypto accounting changes: a jargon-free guide

 2) Additional disclosure requirements

-While many stakeholders praise the move to a fair value accounting model, companies should be aware that there are other changes coming, such as the additional disclosure requirements on an interim and annual basis.
+While many stakeholders have praised the move to a fair value accounting model, companies should be aware that there are other changes, such as the additional disclosure requirements on an interim and annual basis.

 Full details are available in the ASU document of December 2023 (PDF), but the information required includes the cost basis, fair value and number of units held for each significant crypto asset.